anafro/anafro/Pages/portfolio-project-list.md

 <br/>

 <img src="https://github.com/anafro/anafro/blob/main/Logos/Zapominator.svg?raw=true" width="12" height="12"> [**Zapominator**](https://zapominator.ru) *(closed source, only Russian language is available)* - a service for students that helps to pass their Unified State Exam (USE or ЕГЭ) by playing funny games.

+## Project ideas

+> This is a list of projects that can be implemented in the future, but not guaranted to.
+If you have some ideas for me, please, contact me via contact@anafro.ru

+*(The list is temporarily empty.
+Stay tuned :D)*